Mental Health Matters

 Report abuse and neglect

 Vulnerable people in our community with mental health disorders, substance use disorders and/or developmental disabilities remain at risk for abuse and neglect during the COVID-19 pandemic.
 As contact with others decreases due to social distancing measures, abuse may not be as readily apparent but could still be occurring.
 Please remain vigilant and report any suspected cases of abuse.
 Washington County continues to provide abuse investigation and intervention.

 To report child abuse, contact the Child Abuse Hotline at 503-681-6917 or Washington County non-emergency dispatch at 503-629-0111.

 Resources for victims and survivors of domestic violence

-We are being told to stay home for health and safety reasons.
+We are asking people to stay home as much as possible to prevent the spread of COVID-19.
 However, for victims or survivors of domestic violence, home might not feel like the safest place.
 We have resources available in English and Spanish.
 If you need this information in another language, please email us.